xak2000/nomad/website/source/docs/job-specification/migrate.html.md

   </tr>
 </table>

-The `migrate` stanza specifies the group's strategy for migrating off of [draining][drain] nodes.
+The `migrate` block specifies the group's strategy for migrating off of [draining][drain] nodes.
 If omitted, a default migration strategy is applied.
 If specified at the job level, the configuration will apply to all groups within the job.
-Only service jobs with a count greater than 1 support migrate stanzas.
+Only service jobs with a count greater than 1 support migrate blocks.

 ```hcl
 job "docs" {